 Desk accessory + Control Panel + Core version 9

-In order to change certain settings in your AppleSqueezer GS, you can use the AppleSqueezer CDA (classic desk accessory), as well as the CDEV (Control panel).
+In order to change certain settings in your AppleSqueezer GS, you can use the AppleSqueezer CDA (classic desk accessory), as well as the CDEV (Control panel), and the RAM Disk driver.
 It's downloadable as a .po disk image file.
 It contains the desk accessory that can be placed in the System/Desk.Accs folder, as well as the CDEV (to be moved into System/CDevs).
 Reboot, and it will appear in your list of desk accessories, accessible by pressing Control-Apple-Escape, as well as in your Control Panel (accessible from the Apple menu).

-This file also contains a "firmware" update to core version 6.
+This file also contains a "firmware" update to core version 9.
 Please read the "Read Me" file on the disk for instructions on how to install everything.
-If you already used version 3 - 5, you can update using the existing control panel (No need to reinstall the CDA + control panel.)
+If you upgraded from core 7 or below, you need to install the new CDA and CDEV (control panel), so you can take advantage of the new speed setting functionality introduced with core 8!

 There are three options you can change in the desk accessory and control panel: